ARIYAWOW/access_parser/README.md

 This library was tested on a limited subset of database files.
 Due to the differences between database versions and the complexity of the parsing we expect to find more parsing edge-cases.

 To help us resolve issues faster please provide as much data as you can when opening an issue - DB file if possible and full trace including log messages.

+### Update
+Fix parsing string which mix Chinese and English

 ### Thanks
 * This library was made possible by the great work by mdb-tools.
 The logic in this library heavily relies on the excellent documentation they have https://github.com/brianb/mdbtools